hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 time of the the oldest block on the ledger, unless your ledger has been pruned, this will be block 0.

-  - `'last_seen'` - The string of 'oldest'.
+  - `'last_seen'` - The string of 'last_seen'.
 This will have the channel event hub instance determine the block number at the time of the registration.
 The number will be based on the last block that this channel event hub has received from the Peer's channel-based event service.